MouseLand/cellpose/README.md

 - Start draw mask = right-click
 - End draw mask = right-click, or return to circle at beginning

 Overlaps in masks are NOT allowed.
 If you draw a mask on top of another mask, it is cropped so that it doesn't overlap with the old mask.
-Masks in 2D should be single strokes (if single stroke is checked).
+Masks in 2D should be single strokes (if *single_stroke* is checked).

+If you want to draw masks in 3D (experimental), then you can turn *single_stroke* option off and draw a stroke on each plane with the cell and then press ENTER.
+3D labelling will fill in unlabelled z-planes so that you do not have to as densely label.

-!NOTE!: The GUI automatically saves after you draw a mask but NOT after segmentation.
+!NOTE!: The GUI automatically saves after you draw a mask but NOT after segmentation and NOT after 3D mask drawing (too slow).
 Save in the file menu or with Ctrl+S. The output file is in the same folder as the loaded image with `_seg.npy` appended.

 | Keyboard shortcuts  | Description                                                                    |
 | ------------------- | ------------------------------------------------------------------------------ |